Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 Delta in historical context

 Delta will be the record 10th named storm to hit U.S. soil during the 2020 hurricane season, a year whose storms have been so numerous as to exhaust the National Hurricane Center’s conventional naming list for only the second time on record.
-Forecasters have forced to revert to Greek letters for names; Delta became the strongest Greek-named storm observed Tuesday.
+Forecasters have been forced to revert to Greek letters for names; Delta became the strongest Greek-named storm observed Tuesday.

-Between Monday morning and Tuesday afternoon, Delta’s peak winds catapulted 110 mph from a 35 mph tropical depression to a 145 mph Category 4.
-Delta’s 70 mph leap in intensity in the 24 hours between Monday morning and Tuesday morning is second fastest on record for an October hurricane in the Atlantic, only trailing Wilma in 2005.
+Between Monday morning and Tuesday afternoon, Delta’s peak winds catapulted 110 mph from a 35-mph tropical depression to a 145-mph Category 4.
+Delta’s 70-mph leap in intensity in the 24 hours between Monday morning and Tuesday morning is second fastest on record for an October hurricane in the Atlantic, only trailing Wilma in 2005.
 That sort of rapid intensification is expected to become more common and severe in a warming world.
 Rapid intensification has occurred in six Atlantic storms in 2020.

 When Delta was upgraded to a hurricane Monday, it became the ninth to form in the Atlantic in 2020.
 “Only 3 other years in the satellite era (since 1966) have produced 9 or more Atlantic hurricanes by October 5: 1995, 2004, and 2005,” tweeted Phil Klotzbach, a hurricane researcher at Colorado State University.